 Showing Respect in Cambodia

-Proper Etiquette in Cambodia
+Etiquette Don'ts in Cambodia

 - Never touch a Cambodian person on the head, even children.

 - When seated on the ground, tuck your feet beneath you so that they do not point at someone.
+Be especially careful about pointing your feet at images of Buddha.

 - Unless told otherwise, always remove your shoes before entering a home or business.